How To Create The Best Kitchen Lighting Layout

-We often find our clients feel overwhelmed or confused with planning their kitchen lighting during a home remodel.
+We often find our clients feel overwhelmed or confused with planning their kitchen lighting layout during a home remodel.

 So much so that the words "simple" and "kitchen lighting" might seem like they don't belong in the same sentence.